Group on Earth Observations Biodiversity Observation Network

 For more information in our Biodiversity Observation Network please dont hesitate to contact the GEO BON secretariat.

-GEO BON actively facilitates the development of BONs by engaging stakeholders (particularly national governments, institutes, scientists and practitioners) and building capacity.
-The focus here is on the development of national BONs.
-These act as national units closely connected to governments and national networks bringing biodiversity change data and information together.
+The GEO BON network is structured as Working Groups (WGs) as well as national, regional and thematic Biodiversity Observation Networks (BONs).
+GEO BON actively facilitates the development of BONs by building capacity and engaging stakeholders (particularly national governments, institutes, scientists and practitioner).
+The focus here is on the development of national BONs, which can act as national units and networks bringing biodiversity change data and information together.
+The development of national BONs is also directly facilitated through the application of the BON in a Box.

 National and Regional BONs